Doctorate in Public Health

-The Professional Doctorate in Public Health (DrPH) is a programme of advanced study and research designed specifically to develop the research and leadership capacity of public health professionals and practitioners.
+The Doctorate in Public Health (DrPH) is a programme of advanced study and research designed specifically to develop the research and leadership capacity of public health professionals and practitioners.
 It is also suitable for individuals who wish to enhance their work-related experience and move into public health from a related field.
 The purpose of the programme is to foster the development of research competent practitioners and policy professionals so they may apply sound research evidence with which to shape public health in their field and locality.

 The DrPH is a structured doctorate that is undertaken part-time using a combination of online and on-campus research resources and supervision.
 This allows candidates to study from their home or workplace and to attend the University three times per year.
 The programme combines guided learning with intensive doctoral supervision to produce a focused research programme leading to the submission of a dissertation.

-The five-year part-time Professional Doctorate in Public Health at the University of Hertfordshire offers an exceptional pathway for public health practitioners to undertake postgraduate research.
+The five-year part-time Doctorate in Public Health at the University of Hertfordshire offers an exceptional pathway for public health practitioners to undertake postgraduate research.
 The programme is suitable for even the most senior of public health colleagues, with flexible opportunities to focus on the science of public health.
 Students are expected to continue with their professional practice and to bring this to bear upon the research questions they wish to address in their doctorate.
 Enquiries are welcomed from across the professions involved in public health policy and practice, both within the UK and internationally.

 The DrPH offers an intensive programme of research-informed methods training underpinned by current theory, ethical, legal, socio-political, economic and governance frameworks.
 Students on the DrPH will be guided in their learning to develop research expertise to enable them to plan a programme of doctoral studies with their academic supervisors.
 Two supervisors will usually be appointed to guide the student’s academic and professional development.
 Guided learning will include resources and training relating to:

-• Critical thinking, reading and writing in relation to public health evidence and practice
+• critical thinking, reading and writing in relation to public health evidence and practice

-• Reviewing research and policy literature
+• reviewing research and policy literature

-• Philosophy of research methodology, research methods and analytical approaches
+• philosophy of research methodology, research methods and analytical approaches

-• Research proposal development and research design
+• research proposal development and research design

-• Research ethics
+• research ethics

-• Data generation, management and analysis
+• data generation, management and analysis

-• The implementation of research evidence
+• the implementation of research evidence.

-• Part-time over 5 years
+• Part-time over five years

 • Years 1-2 - guided learning, tutorials and supervision aimed at developing a research proposal and gaining ethics approval